 Step 1: Prepare the Yarn

-Start by cutting a length of 100% cotton yarn that is about 1 inch longer than the height of your candle container.
-This will ensure that your wick is long enough to reach the bottom of the container.
-You can also use multiple strands of yarn for a thicker wick.
+You begin by cutting the cotton yarn into a length about an inch longer than the height of your candle container.
+This is meant to make sure your wick is long enough to reach the bottom of the container.
+If you prefer, you can also use multiple yarn to make the wick thicker.

 Step 2: Melt the Wax

-In a double boiler or microwave-safe container, melt your wax according to the manufacturer’s instructions.
-If you are using a microwave, be sure to heat the wax in short intervals and stir in between to prevent overheating.
+Using your double boiler or microwave safe container, follow the instruction from the manufacturer wax melting procedure.
+If you are using the microwave, make sure to heat the wax in short intervals and stir it to make sure it didn’t overheat.

 Step 3: Add Color and Fragrance (Optional)

-If you want to add color or fragrance to your candle, now is the time to do so.
-Add a few drops of candle dye and fragrance oil to the melted wax and stir well.
+If you are a fan of beautiful colors or fragrance, this is the stage you add some to your candle.
+Just a few drops of candle dye and sweet smelling fragrance oil to the melted wax then stir it very well.

 Step 4: Dip the Yarn